Tax Clearance for Expats in Malaysia

 Tax Appeal in Malaysia

-Any taxpayer who is not satisfied with his/her tax assessment makes an appeal within 30 days from the day he/she received the notice by submitting Form Q.
+However, any taxpayer who is not satisfied with their tax assessment makes an appeal within 30 days from the day that they received the notice by submitting Form Q.

 Should the time elapse before you file your tax assessment appeal, you are to send your application of appeal for a deadline extension to the office of the Director-General of the Inland Revenue (DGIR).